Skip to main content

 Dr Li and Dr J Wu contributed equally to this work.

-Acknowledgments: The authors would like to thank all the participating patients and investigators/colleagues in the CONTRAST and VERIFY 2 studies, especially those made the waveforms publicly available.
+Acknowledgments: The authors would like to thank all the participating patients and investigators/colleagues in the CONTRAST and VERIFY 2 studies, especially those who made the waveforms publicly available.

 Disclosures: The authors report no financial relationships or conflicts of interest regarding the content herein.